-He was known to confront the police on his own.
+He had the audacity to confront the police on his own.
 At one time, he emptied a whole magazine on police who had to run for safety.

 The breakthrough came in September 1, 1997, when Alpha Romeo and Flying squads, having received a tip from the public, finally caught up with him.
-They had located his hideout at a goat's pen in his mother's house in Kiriaini, Murang'a County.
-A tip from the public eased their search for the gangster.
+They had located his hideout at a goat's pen in his mother's homestead in Kiria-ini, Murang'a County.

 On this particular day, at around 5.00 p.m., the police trailed Rasta's sister who entered the hideout to deliver tobacco to her brother who was addicted to it.
 A dry spell of the drug would make him sick.

 Two of the police officers were injured during the confrontation - one on the knee, and another one, on the left arm.

-Rasta had always insisted, severalty months before he met his death, he's innocent of the crimes he's accused of by the police.
+Several months before he met his death, Rasta's insistently claimed he's innocent of the crimes he's accused of by the police.

 Some of the crimes he's accused of having commited included: